 University of Pittsburgh

-Describes Pennsylvania’s Independent Living Youth Advisory Board, which comprises youth ages 16–21 who are currently or formerly in substitute care.
+Describes Pennsylvania’s Youth Advisory Board, which is comprised of youth ages 16–21 who are currently or formerly in substitute care.
 The board works to educate, advocate, and form partnerships to create positive change in the substitute care system.

 Very Outstanding Individual Citizens Empowering the State